AntoineVendeville/Opinion-dynamics-in-the-Voter-Model/README.md

 # How Opinions Crystallise

-To simulate and redo the plots presented in the paper, use the Jupyter notebook opinions_main.ipynb.
-The python file contains functions used for simulations.
+To recreate the plots presented in the paper, use the Jupyter notebook opinions_main.ipynb.
+The `.py file contains functions used for simulations.